imjoy-team/imagej.js/README.md

 ### Example usage: sharing macro via Github/Gist
 If you made a ImageJ macro that you want to share, you can store them in your project repo on Github, or simply go to Gist(https://gist.github.com), paste it and get the URL.
 For example, we stored a demo macro here: https://gist.github.com/oeway/ab45cc8295efbb0fb5ae1c6f9babd4ac.
 Note: set the file extension as `.ijm`.

-Then wen can construct an URL for sharing where user can directly click and run: `https://ij.imjoy.io/?run=https://gist.github.com/oeway/ab45cc8295efbb0fb5ae1c6f9babd4ac`
+Then wen can construct an URL for sharing where user can directly click and run: https://ij.imjoy.io/?run=https://gist.github.com/oeway/ab45cc8295efbb0fb5ae1c6f9babd4ac .
+This URL can be shared as is, or further shorten by one of the short URL service (e.g. tiny.cc).

 ## ImJoy Integration and API